potluck-events/potluck/backend/README.md

 ## ENDPOINTS

+All endpoints have `permission_classes = [IsAuthenticated]`
+Some endpoints have additional custom permissions.

 ### User Profile Endpoints
 | URL | Methods | Description |
 | :---: | :---: | :---: |